pneyrinck/corecontrol/README.md

 ###### OCI (Open Control Interface) Modules

 The OSC protocol is very good, but it has many limitations.

+* The message address inefficently uses a text value that can be any length which limits its scalability.
+* There is no system for describing and discovering OSC programs on a network.
+* Two OSC programs exchanging messages must be using the same message addresses and data types.
+* OSC programs are not modular.
+All controls are organized into a single flat space.
+* OSC does not provide for more more than one OSC program to be controlling another program.

 The OCI protocol is designed to solve these limitations.
-One limitation of OSC is that it does not scale well to large systems with arbitrary control address names.
 OCI messages are tiny no matter how large the system is and no matter what the control addresses are.
-Another limitation is that an OSC software application has no way to describe itself so that other applications can understand its role and its control addresses to send messages.
 OCI lets modules describe themselves with rich metadata.
-Another limitation is that OSC provides a single, flat address space for controls with no concept of modules or hierarchies.
-OCI provides hierarchical sub-modules that provide many benefits.
+OCI provides hierarchical sub-modules for modular and organized control.
 For example, an audio control surface can organize its many controls within submodules such as an array of track modules, a transport module, and edit module.
-And finally, OSC has no mechanism for multiple control surfaces to control a single data model.
-OCI solves this in a simple, elegant manner.
+OCI allows any number fo control surfaces to be controlling a model.

 ###### Core Control Module Roles